MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dimensions-and-measures-available-in-call-quality-dashboard.md

 # Dimensions and measurements available in Call Quality Dashboard (CQD)

-The Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online allows you to better understand call quality of calls made with these services.
-This article provides detailed information about the dimensions and measurements visible through CQD.
+The Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online allows you to understand the quality of calls made with these services.
+This article describes the dimensions and measurements visible through CQD.
 To learn more about CQD, see [Use CQD to manage call and meeting quality in Microsoft Teams](quality-of-experience-review-guide.md).

 ## First and Second endpoint classification

 Many of the dimensions and measurements in CQD are labeled as first or second.
 The following logic determines which endpoint involved in the stream or call is labeled as first:

-- A Server endpoint (AV MCU, Mediation Server, and so on) is considered First when a Server is involved in the stream or call.
+- A server endpoint (AV MCU, Mediation Server, and so on) is considered first when a server is involved in the stream or call.
-- A Client endpoint is considered Second unless the stream is between two Server endpoints.
+- A client endpoint is considered second unless the stream is between two server endpoints.
-- If both endpoints are the same type, first vs. second is set based on internal ordering of the user agent category to ensure that the ordering is consistent.
+- If both endpoints are the same type, first versus second is set based on internal ordering of the user agent category to ensure that the ordering is consistent.

-For example, here each row represents a pair of User Agents involved in a stream:
+In the following example, each row represents a pair of User Agents involved in a stream:

 |User Agent Category of Caller |User Agent Category of Callee |First Endpoint |Second Endpoint|First Is Caller
 |:--- |:--- |:--- |:--- |:--- |